JuliaDatabases/JDBC.jl/README.md

 The API provided by this package is very similar to the native JDBC API, with the necessary changes to move from an object oriented syntax to a Julia's more *functional* syntax.
-So while a Java method is transformed to a Julia function with the same name, the reciever in Java (the object before the dot) becomes the first argument to the Julia function.
+So while a Java method is transformed to a Julia function with the same name, the receiver in Java (the object before the dot) becomes the first argument to the Julia function.
 For example, `statement.executeQuery(sql_string)` in Java becomes, in Julia: `executeQuery(statement, sql_string)`.
 Therefore, some familiarity with JDBC is useful for working with this package.